andrew-luhring/article-time-calculator/README.md

 // returns 0 minutes 2 seconds.
 ```

-If you already have the DOM node you want, use guessTimeToReadElement:
+or if you already have the DOM node you want, use guessTimeToReadElement:
 ```html
 <article>
 	<p>Hey dude.</p>